Salvo-32/IoT-FirstIndividualAssignment/SecondAssignment/README.md

 ### Advantages of use multiple overlapping sensors
 1. Data quality
    1. Temperature and light are [scalar physical quantities](https://en.wikipedia.org/wiki/Scalar_(physics)) (punctiform) therefore they change according to environmental position, namely with respect to the point in which the sensor performs measurement.
    2. In particular employing 22 different sensors (11  for temperature and 11 for light, belonging to **different boards**) spread all over the building surface on Saclay site, allow to get values from different points of the environment.
-(Conversely the architecture of the previous assignment provide values from a single point only)
+(Conversely the architecture of the previous assignment provides values from a single point only)
    3. This architecture allows to carry out the average temperature and brightness of the entire environment (not only physical quantity from a limited portion of the environment as in the previous assignment).
-   4. It is possible to get more accurate values for both quantites that are very very close to the real values
+   4. In this way, it is possible to get more accurate values for both quantites that are very very close to the real values
 2. Fault tolerance
    1. Exploiting different boards, each one with its set of sensors, grants continuity and availability of temperature and light values even if a set of sensors/boards stops working or carries out abnormal data due to mulfunctioning.
    2. For example, right now (17/06/2021 16:00) on Saclay site ```m3-3.saclay``` board is **unavailable/suspected**, as you can see from the picture below: ![UnavailableBoard](Picture/M3-Saclay-Disposition2.png "UnavailableBoard") If the IoT system relies on that specific device then no data will be carried out, the web-dashboard will result always empty and the whole system will be useless.